syndio/data-engineer-interview/README.md

 3. Run and verify:
     ```bash
-    # Note: This script ingests all CSV files from the specified directory.
+    # Note: This script is already setup to ingest all CSV files from the specified directory.
     python ingest_exercise.py \
       --ingest-directory sample_data \
       --db-filename employees.sqlite